What type of content do you primarily create?

 Go to your iPhone's Home Screen.
 Find the Voice Memos app, which has an icon resembling a waveform within a black background.
 Tap on the memo app to open it.

-If, for some reason, you’ve removed the app, you can always download it for free on the App Store
+If, for some reason, you've removed the app, you can always download it for free on the App Store.

-2. Position your iPhone correctly
+2. Position your iPhone for optimal sound

 If you're trying to capture audio of participants who aren't in your same physical location, you can either instruct them on how to use Voice Memos and have them send you the file, or, ideally, use a remote audio recording tool instead.